 Moving your money out of NEST should be a considered decision, and we would recommend that you speak with a pension specialist before you decide to move any pension.

 NEST pensions are a UK Government-backed pension scheme and are considered a low-risk pension fund due to this backing.
-Whilst being a low-risk fund, most NEST pensions are set-up by employers so will not be personalised to your needs, objectives, and investment preferences.
+Whilst being a low-risk fund, most NEST pensions are set up by employers so will not be personalized to your needs, objectives, and investment preferences.
 By taking advice and potentially moving your money out of NEST, your new private pension should be more suitable for you.

 When changing jobs, don’t forget about your old workplace pension.
 As you and your employer will no longer be contributing to your fund, you could look at your options to move your money out of NEST.

 There are hundreds of options and pension providers you could choose to transfer out of NEST.
 We would always recommend speaking with a pension specialist before you look to transfer out of NEST, but some of the more well-known UK personal pension providers include: –